cloud-gov/cg-site/_docs/management/production-ready.md

 weight: -90
 ---

-This is your guide to building production-ready apps on cloud.gov.
+This is your guide to building production-ready apps on Cloud.gov.
 Read this early and often, especially when you’re starting to consider a future project.
-It explains things you can do for reliable and responsive applications deployed on cloud.gov.
+It explains things you can do for reliable and responsive applications deployed on Cloud.gov.

 ## Core best practices
-To build consistent, healthy, production-ready applications on cloud.gov, incorporate the following practices into your development workflow from the beginning.
+To build consistent, healthy, production-ready applications on Cloud.gov, incorporate the following practices into your development workflow from the beginning.

 ### Configuration as code
 To ensure consistency and reproducibility, capture your application configuration in version control.